wp-plugins/custom-content-shortcode/readme.txt

 = Gallery fields =
 <br />
-In the admin menu, under *Plugins -> Gallery Fields*, there is an option to enable gallery fields for selected post types, where images can be added, removed and ordered.
+In the admin menu, under *Plugins -> Gallery Fields*, there is an option to enable a simple gallery field for any post type.
+Images can be added, removed and ordered.

 The *content* shortcode can display individual images, or all images in a gallery.